M A S T H E A D

 BRICE MAIURRO // EDITOR-IN-CHIEF

-Hailing from Lakewood, Colorado, Brice Maiurro (he/they) the author of four collections of poetry, including Stupid Flowers and The Heart is an Undertaker Bee.
-His poetry has been published by South Florida Poetry Journal, Denverse, The Denver Post, Boulder Weekly, Suspect Press, and Poets Reading the News.
+Hailing from Lakewood, Colorado, Brice Maiurro (he/they) is the author of four collections of poetry, including Stupid Flowers and The Heart is an Undertaker Bee.
+His poetry has been published by, or is forthcoming with, Tupelo Quarterly, West Trade Review, South Florida Poetry Journal, and Denverse.
+They have been nominated for Best of the Net and Pushcart Prizes.
+He previously served as the Poetry Editor for Suspect Press.
 Website: www.maiurro.co